Case Study 02 / 03

 // API Integration Constraints

-I had to learn enough about REST API responses to write accurate specs — not to code, but to design with realistic data shapes and latency in mind.
+I had to learn enough about REST API responses to write accurate specs.
+Not to code, but to design with realistic data shapes and latency in mind.

 01